IAmUser4574/zeromq-ros/README.md

 ZeroMQ-ROS
 ========

-Robust middleware for connecting multiple ROS masters for controlling swarms.

-## About

 ZeroMQ-ROS is a middleware that allows for the control of multiple ROS masters from a single coordinator and makes it easy to create swarm applications using the standard ROS framework.
 ZeroMQ-ROS uses the ZeroMQ message queue to communicate between the coordinator